lxRbckl/Project-Fenaverat-1/README.md

 ## Project Fenaverat
-> Help network yourself with an about me page, explain projects on your GitHub, and display programs running on your server.
+> Introduce yourself, explain projects on your GitHub, and display programs running on your server.
+Spring 2022.

 ### Installation
 ```